 Please note that guidance documents have been provided in good faith, are accurate at the date of issue and may require tailoring to your college's particular circumstances.

 Documents are generally saved in date order with the most recent first; however, as Government guidance is normally automatically updated as changes occur, these documents are placed towards the top of each section.
-Due to the amount of information gathered over this period we have 'archived' some of the older documents, and you'll now find these towards the end of the page.
-Below, you will find information and links under the following headings.
+Due to the amount of information gathered over this period we have 'archived' some of the older documents - if there's something you're looking for and you can't find it here contact the Employment Team at email@example.com

 The helpline, run by Irwin Mitchell LLP, is fully operational and available for members to contact about all employment related issues, including Coronavirus/Covid-19.
 You can contact them here: AoC Employment Helpine